 When it comes to practical astronomy, whether we’re idly admiring the night sky or concentrating closely on a telescopic view, star clusters are some of the most interesting things up there.
 The image above shows a portion of the star cluster Messier 67 obtained from our Observatory.
 (Another prime example of a star cluster is also one of the Fall sky’s highlights: the Pleiades, or Seven Sisters.)
 So what, apart from simple visual appeal, makes star clusters interesting for astronomers?

 Follow this link over to our interactive Star Cluster Image story at ObservableHQ to learn more!

 #1: The Earth-Moon System

-It’s Fall as we write this, and in Earth’s northern hemisphere the days are getting shorter.
+It was Fall as we wrote this, and in Earth’s northern hemisphere the days were getting shorter.
 DayLIGHT, that is!
 But did you know that actually, the length of Earth’s day is increasing as time goes on?
 What’s that all about, and what in the Universe could be responsible?

 Follow this link over to our interactive Earth-Moon System story at ObservableHQ to find out!

-After reading, send us your questions and let us know what you think at firstname.lastname@example.org.
-And then, be sure to check back in two weeks for the next story in our series!
+After reading, send us your questions and let us know what you think at firstname.lastname@example.org!